Europol: Activities regarding counter-terrorism

 The European Parliament approved Europol's new legal framework, Regulation (EU) 2016/794, on 11 May 2016 after three years of negotiations and thus repealed the former Decisions of 2009.
 The new framework granted additional powers on counter-terrorism to Europol, but also includes adding training and exchange programmes for staff, creating a solid data protection system, and strengthening the Parliament's control over the Agency.
 The Regulation took effect on 1 May 2017.
 Additionally, the full name was amended to European Union Agency for Law Enforcement Cooperation (Europol).

+In March 2026, Europol published a warning saying that rising tensions due to the war in Iran could increase the risk of terrorism in the EU.
+Europol stated that the situation might inspire violent extremism, attacks by lone actors, and cyberattacks across member states and that online propaganda and disinformation related to the conflict could accelerate radicalisation.

 Activities against child sexual abuse

 Europol started the Stop Child Abuse – Trace an Object campaign and website on 31 May 2017.
 The site's objective is to display objects in child sexual abuse images to try to find the perpetrators and victims — in the hope that distinct details, such as a logo on a bag or a shampoo bottle, can be identified by the public who can then forward the information by an anonymous tip-off or social media.
 The approach was called crowdsourcing by the investigators.
 Bellingcat, the investigative search network, reported that several objects had been positively identified following its attempt to support Europol's call.

-As of May 2024, Europol lead 14 Victim Identification Task Force events which resulted in over 700 children identified and rescued with about 230 offenders arrested.
+As of May 2024, Europol led 14 Victim Identification Task Force events which resulted in over 700 children identified and rescued with about 230 offenders arrested.